-In The Red Fogs of Mars above, both Ms Gaventhorpe and Detective Fairborough are PCs.
+In the example above, both Ms Gaventhorpe and Detective Fairborough are PCs.
 The GM has read the scenario beforehand and describes the dark streets, the garden and the rooms inside the palace.
 Ms Gaventhorpe’s player tells the others how she avoids the searchlights from the blimps and keeps to the shadows most of the time.

 When she encounters the locked door, the GM asks for a skill roll (Lockpicking) and once inside another one (Stealth) to move quietly.

 When Fairborough enters the story, his player has been briefed about the situation during a pre-session and speaks up to save Gaventhorpe from walking into a trap in the library.
 From this point, the two players join forces to track down the manuscript.

 As you can see, even a simple setup like this generates a lot of opportunities for roleplaying, dialogue and surprises.

 Now, let’s see what the rules in an RPG cover.

 The rules in an RPG set the standards for what is possible in the world.
 Do magic spells work, can you pilot an airship or are there dragons to ride?
 (In The Red Fogs of Mars above, the answer is yes to all three).
 All characters - both player characters and NPCs - must adhere to the same rules.

 The rules also tell you about your character's strength, size, speed and any other important characteristics like hit points and what skills your character know.
 Can your character pick locks, climb walls or hide in the shadows, for example?